AzureAD/omniauth-azure-activedirectory/examples/rails-todo-list-app/README.md

 Get your machine/browser to trust the certificate.
 This varies wildly by platform.

 On OSX with Safari or Chrome, double click on `server.crt` in Finder to add it to the keychain and then select 'Trust Always'.
+In Firefox go to Preferences > Advanced > View Certificates > Import and add `server.crt`.

 ### Step 7 - Start up Rails